experientials/ziloo/Hardware/919-smiley/919-MODULE.md

 * Powered 5V output
 * VSOM output

 [?]
-Is it possible to support both 5V in and out on the GPIO pins?
+Is it possible to support both 5V in and out on the GPIO header?
 5V input would be downregulated to 4V if power module isn't connected.
 5V output would be upregulated VSOM.

-SELF_PWR
-Optional battery power input for driving the boards always on components while a power module isn't connected.
-Power might be supplied by a CR2032 or LIR1220 battery.
-This can be supplied by connecting to the pin on the backplane GPIO header or the RTC battery slot.

 VSOM
 Supplied by power module over multiple pins.
 When all pins are connected it is passed on to full-on mode components as VCC_FULL.

 VCC_RTC
 This powers always-on components on attached modules.
-It is sourced from any of the power module VCC_RTC or VSOM pins and downregulated.
+It is sourced from any of the power module VCC_RTC (1V8), or VSOM pins and downregulated.
-If the power module isn't connected or doesn't provide any power the fallback is SELF_PWR.

 Power module provides either,
 - No power